Hello! We're Jen and Omar, the dynamic duo behind

 Our unique collection of wall art, paper goods, and gifts is designed for adventurers, travelers, and dreamers.

-Since the debut of our original Modern World Map in 2010, we’ve shared our work with thousands of happy customers in all fifty states and over 30 countries.
-Our line is sold through our online boutique and carried in over 100 retail stores nationwide.
+Since the debut of our original Modern World Map in 2010, we’ve shared our work with thousands of happy customers in all fifty states and over 40 countries.
+Our line is sold through our online boutique and carried in retail stores nationwide.

 Featured in art and design publications, commercials, films, design blogs, and the New York Times bestseller The $100 Startup, we’ve turned this simple side project into an internationally recognized art brand.